Iran: Yearning for freedom 2 years after Mahsa Amini's death – DW – 09/13/2024

 Iran: Yearning for freedom 2 years after Mahsa Amini's deathSeptember 13, 2024

 Iran is marking two years since Jina Mahsa Amini died in the custody of the regime's morality police.
-Anger over the 22-year-old's death escalated into widespread anti-government protestsacross the country and eventually into the "Women, Life, Freedom" movement.
+Anger over the 22-year-old's death escalated into widespread anti-government protests across the country and eventually into the "Woman, Life, Freedom" movement.

 Thousands of Iranians around the world also took to the streets in solidarity with the protesters and called for an end to the repression in Iran.